mheap/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/fetch-events/java.md

 }
 ```

-To handle member related events (member invited, joined or left) we need to fill the body of the `fun getConversationLine(memberEvent: NexmoMemberEvent)` method:
+To handle member related events (member invited, joined or left) you need to fill the body of the `fun getConversationLine(memberEvent: NexmoMemberEvent)` method:

 ```java
 private fun getConversationLine(memberEvent: NexmoMemberEvent): String {